joelchrono12/joelchrono12.ml/_posts/2026-02-20-old-devices-taking-up-space.md

 This makes me think about all the devices [I still use](/uses/), what is going to happen to them in 3 or 4 years, or 10, or 20?
 I still live with my parents, for example, how many of my things will they get rid of without me knowing, how much of it will I carry with me whenever I leave the house and go my own way?
 And when I move?
 When I have to make space for a bigger family of my own?

 Some of these things I may be attached to today and forget about in a year, some I don't care about right now may be around for a decade, but one thing is for sure: [my PSP still lives](/blog/it's-psp-season/), and I still can't find my [Hollow Knight map](/blog/2025-w38/), what a tragedy...

+In any case, I would love to know if you also have old devices and peripherals taking up space in your houses too!
+It should be kind of fun to have a conversation about it.

 This is day 20 of [#100DaysToOffload](https://100daystooffload.com)